ben-utting/ben-utting/README.md

 [**Ctrl Alt Automate**](https://ctrlaltautomate.com) / AI automation for businesses.
 Claude Code skills, n8n workflows, AI agents, scraping pipelines, MCP integrations.
 I build the stuff that runs while you sleep.

-**Ctrl OPS** / Infrastructure + AI operations consulting.
+**Ctrl Alt Ops** / Infrastructure + AI operations consulting.
 Taking what I've built inside enterprise IT and packaging it for other teams with the same problems.

 ## Stack